Treatment Options for Atrial Fibrillation (AFib)

 Your risk of stroke is dependent upon what other risk factors you have.
 The appropriate treatment to decrease your risk of stroke will be dependent on how high your risk is.
 Your physician will also take into consideration along with you how high your risk of bleeding from blood thinners is.

-Moderate or high risk patients: blood thinners (such as coumadin, dabigatran, apixaban or rivaroxaban) and for some patients the watchman left atrial appendage closure device
+Moderate or high risk patients: blood thinners (such as coumadin, dabigatran, apixaban, or rivaroxaban) are indicated for patients with Afib and that have many risk factors.
+Some patients are unable to take oral anti-coagulant medications long term and left atrial appendage closure (watchman device) may be an alternative.

-Treatment is always individualized and should be carefully discussed with your physician.
-Please see more details about stroke prevention on our section about stroke.
-And always remember that this booklet is supposed to be informational only and that treatment is individualized and should be discussed with your physician.
+AFib treatment is always individualized and should be carefully discussed with your physician.
+Please see more details about stroke prevention in our section about stroke.
+Always remember that this booklet is supposed to be informational only and that treatment is individualized and should be discussed with your physician.

 Step 2 – Improve Quality of Life – Reducing the symptoms caused by Afib